 Dr Rick de Satgé, senior research associate of Phuhlisani NPC curates this website.
 He also works as a researcher for the Land Portal Foundation to compile peer reviewed land governance profiles for a range of African countries.
 Those published to date include:

 See the Land Portal countries page for a growing range of country profiles across the global South.

 See also the data story Double dispossession?
 A history of land and mining in South Africa’s former homelands

 The Land Portal also has a large and comprehensive online land library with over 66,000 resources including reports, journal articles, research papers, peer-reviewed publications, legal documents, videos and much more.

-KB.L seeks to bring to life all aspects of the ‘land issue’, recognising that land is a deeply important aspect of our collective history, and an emotive issue which influences the shaping of our political landscape.
+KB.L seeks to bring to life all aspects of the ‘land issue’, recognising that land is a deeply important aspect of our collected colonial and post-colonial history, and an emotive issue which influences the shaping of our political landscape.

 KB.L seeks to develop a comprehensive sense of this history, heritage and memory through a combination of news, commissioned articles, links to research and a repository of documentary photographs providing multiple perspectives on rural and urban land.

-KB.L exists to deepen the conversation about the urban and rural land issues and to advance critical analysis of the policy and practice of land reform in South Africa.
-It aims to build an expanding national knowledge base that illuminates different narratives about land and land reform implementation to help us better understand our past, reflect on our sense of nationhood and consider options for our future.
+KB.L exists to deepen the conversation about the urban and rural land issues and to advance critical analysis of the policy and practice of land reform in South Africa and across the region.
+It aims to contribute to an expanding national and regional knowledge base that illuminates different narratives about land and land reform implementation to help us better understand our past and make informed, evidence led decisions to shape an equitable and sustainable future.

 KB.L seeks to serve the needs of diverse groupings with interests in land and land reform.
 These include: